LA Councilman de Leon says he will not resign amid uproar

-LOS ANGELES (AP) — Embattled Los Angeles Councilman Kevin de Leon told Univision on Wednesday he will not resign amid an uproar over a leaked tape that revealed him participating in a meeting in which Latino officials made crude, racist remarks and plotted to expand their political power.
+LOS ANGELES (AP) — Embattled Los Angeles Councilman Kevin de Leon said Wednesday he will not resign amid an uproar over a leaked tape that revealed him participating in a meeting in which Latino officials made crude, racist remarks and plotted to expand their political power.

 The scandal already has led to the resignation of former City Council President Nury Martinez and calls from President Joe Biden for those involved to step down.

-The councilman also spoke with KCBS-TV in Los Angeles, saying he would refuse to resign.
+The councilman also told KCBS-TV in Los Angeles that he would refuse to resign.
 “I failed in my leadership,” he said.

 His statement was immediately criticized by other Council members pushing for his resignation.